01 of 11

 With hundreds of cultural institutions and historic sites in New York City, it can be difficult to narrow down which ones to include on your itinerary.
-Use this list New York City's most popular museums to help you decide which one to include on your vacation itinerary.
-There are options for everyone, whether you want to see exhibits dedicated to art and design or history and science.
+There are options that will appeal to just about everyone, whether you want to see exhibits dedicated to art and design or history and science.

 American Museum of Natural History

-Since opening to the public in 1869, the American Museum of Natural History has evolved and grown.
-In addition to the Rose Center planetarium and regular exhibits, the museum hosts a revolving series of exhibits, so there is always something new to see.
-AMNH is a wonderful destination for visitors of all ages, with wonderfully engaging experiences for just about everyone.Continue to 3 of 12 below.
+Since opening to the public in 1869, the American Museum of Natural History on the Upper West Side has evolved and grown.
+In addition to the Rose Center planetarium and regular exhibits, the museum hosts a revolving series of shows so there is always something new to see.
+AMNH is an illuminating destination for visitors of all ages, with engaging experiences for just about everyone.Continue to 3 of 11 below.

 Ellis Island Immigration Museum

 The Guggenheim Museum, designed by architect Frank Lloyd Wright, is best known for its spiral structure and unique museum layout.
-The permanent collection and temporary exhibitions at the Guggenheim highlight modern paintings, sculpture and film.Continue to 6 of 12 below.
+The permanent collection and temporary exhibitions at the Guggenheim, on the Upper East Side, highlight modern paintings, sculpture, and film.Continue to 6 of 11 below.

-Accessible only by guided tour, the Lower East Side Tenement Museum offers visitors the opportunity to see into the immigrant past of the Lower East Side while visiting the actual apartments where immigrants lived and hearing stories about their lives.
-They also offer tours in Spanish and American Sign Language.Continue to 7 of 12 below.
+Accessible only by guided tour, the Tenement Museum offers visitors the opportunity to see into the immigrant past of the Lower East Side while visiting the actual apartments where immigrants lived and hearing stories about their lives.
+The museum also gives tours in Spanish and American Sign Language.Continue to 7 of 11 below.

 Metropolitan Museum of Art